USB 3.0: Backward compatibility

-USB 3.0 and USB 2.0 (or earlier) Type-A plugs and receptacles are designed to interoperate.
+USB 3.0 and USB 2.0 (or earlier) Type‑A plugs and receptacles are designed to interoperate.

-USB 3.0 Type-B receptacles, such as those found on peripheral devices, are larger than in USB 2.0 (or earlier versions), and accept both the larger USB 3.0 Type-B plug and the smaller USB 2.0 (or earlier) Type-B plug.
-USB 3.0 Type B plugs are larger than USB 2.0 (or earlier) Type-B plugs; therefore, USB 3.0 Type-B plugs cannot be inserted into USB 2.0 (or earlier) Type-B receptacles.
+USB 3.0 Type‑B receptacles, such as those found on peripheral devices, are larger than in USB 2.0 (or earlier versions), and accept both the larger USB 3.0 Type‑B plug and the smaller USB 2.0 (or earlier) Type‑B plug.
+USB 3.0 Type‑B plugs are larger than USB 2.0 (or earlier) Type‑B plugs; therefore, USB 3.0 Type‑B plugs cannot be inserted into USB 2.0 (or earlier) Type‑B receptacles.

-Micro USB 3.0 (Micro-B) plug and receptacle are intended primarily for small portable devices such as smartphones, digital cameras and GPS devices.
+Micro USB 3.0 (Micro‑B) plug and receptacle are intended primarily for small portable devices such as smartphones, digital cameras and GPS devices.
 The Micro USB 3.0 receptacle is backward compatible with the Micro USB 2.0 plug.

-A receptacle for eSATAp, which is an eSATA/USB combo, is designed to accept USB Type-A plugs from USB 2.0 (or earlier), so it also accepts USB 3.0 Type-A plugs.
+A receptacle for eSATAp, which is an eSATA/USB combo, is designed to accept USB Type‑A plugs from USB 2.0 (or earlier), so it also accepts USB 3.0 Type‑A plugs.

 USB 3.1

 In January 2013 the USB group announced plans to update USB 3.0 to 10 Gbit/s (1250 MB/s).
 The group ended up creating a new USB specification, USB 3.1, which was released on 31 July 2013, replacing the USB 3.0 standard.
-The USB 3.1 specification takes over the existing USB 3.0's SuperSpeed USB transfer rate, now referred to as USB 3.1 Gen 1, and introduces a faster transfer rate called SuperSpeed USB 10 Gbps, referred to as USB 3.1 Gen 2, putting it on par with a single first-generation Thunderbolt channel.
-The new mode's logo features a caption stylized as SUPERSPEED+; this refers to the updated SuperSpeed Plus protocol.
-The USB 3.1 Gen 2 mode also reduces line encoding overhead to just 3% by changing the encoding scheme to 128b/132b, with effective data rate of 1,212 MB/s.
+The USB 3.1 specification takes over the existing USB 3.0's SuperSpeed USB transfer rate, now referred to as USB 3.1 Gen 1, and introduces a faster transfer rate called SuperSpeed USB 10 Gbps, corresponding to operation mode USB 3.1 Gen 2, putting it on par with a single first-generation Thunderbolt channel.
+The new mode's logo features a caption stylized as SUPERSPEED+; this refers to the updated SuperSpeedPlus protocol.
+The USB 3.1 Gen 2 mode also reduces line encoding overhead to just 3% by changing the encoding scheme to 128b/132b, with raw data rate of 1,212 MB/s.
 The first USB 3.1 Gen 2 implementation demonstrated real-world transfer speeds of 7.2 Gbit/s.

-The USB 3.1 standard is backward compatible with USB 3.0 and USB 2.0.
-It defines the following transfer modes:
+The USB 3.1 specification includes the USB 2.0 specification while fully preserving its dedicated physical layer, architecture, and protocol in parallel.
+USB 3.1 specification defines the following operation modes: